Huawei Watch 2 will be revealed this month, CEO seemingly confirms

 The post also features and image of an athlete on the move will looking at a wrist worn device, suggesting it’ll be more like the LG Watch Sport than the Style iteration.

-That image, presumable of the Huawei Watch 2, also features the same marketing spiel.
+That image, presumably of the Huawei Watch 2, also features the same marketing spiel.

 Earlier rumours suggested the watch would also come loaded with cellular capabilities, which would also play into the tag line, as well as a 'sportier design.'